 The fiscal year is the 12-month period from July 1st through June 30th of the following year.
 The annual assessment is received with property taxes collected in December and April.
 This means that the fiscal year starts on July 1st but the first installment of the annual assessment will not be collected until December, creating a 6-month lag in receiving the money necessary to maintain the various services provided.
-Therefore, a reserve of \$61,654, one half of the annual operating budget will be carried forward from available fund balance to cover costs from July 1st to December 31st.
+Therefore, a reserve of \$68,846, one half of the annual operating budget will be carried forward from available fund balance to cover costs from July 1st to December 31st.

 Proposition 218, a statewide initiative approved by the voters in November 1996 and which took effect July 1, 1997, requires property owners approve any change in the method of calculating assessment and any increase in the assessment rate through a ballot procedure.
 An assessment ballot procedure occurred during the formation of CSA 26 in 2008.
 A majority protest was not filed regarding the formula for calculating the annual assessment and the levy of the annual assessment to pay for the services provided by CSA 26.
 The property owners cast majority votes supporting the formula and levy of annual assessment to pay for the services provided by CSA 26.
-The services provided by CSA 26.
-Therefore, the formula for calculating the annual assessment to pay for the services provided by CSA 26.
-Therefore, the formula for calculating the annual assessment is the total cost to operate and maintain the storm drain system, parks, and streetscape within CSA 26.
+The annual assessment has been approved and is in place.
+The formula that is being used to calculate the assessment is the total cost to operate and maintain the storm drain system, parks, and streetscape within CSA 26.